mvolkmann/blog/src/book-errata.md

 catch errors in passing props to components at compile time.
 If TypeScript is not used, prop types can be checked at run time."

+### Chapter 6

+p.
+85 In the paragraph that begins with "The value of Boolean props", change "listing 5.4" to "listing 5.5".

 ### Index

 p.
 419 Swap and correct the page numbers for